Building a Comprehensive Strategic Framework for Business Units

 - Increased Agility: Business units boost a company's agility and responsiveness to market changes.

-- Resource Optimization: Resources can be deployed strategically to the most productive areas.
+- Resource Optimization: Resources can be deployed strategically to the most productive areas, enhancing team performance.

 However, there are also notable disadvantages: